 Renamed Washington Coliseum in the late 1950s to attract more music and concert performances, the surrounding neighborhood became increasingly African-American.
 Most of the groups who played there during the ’60s were Motown acts.
 The building also hosted a fair number of gospel groups and even church revivals.

 Towards the end of 1963, a few weeks following President Kennedy’s assassination, a music group from overseas with a strange-sounding name was booked for a one-time appearance which was to take place in early February.
 It was a band no one in Washington — or America for that matter — had ever heard of before.
 The group was to appear down on the bill somewhere with a number of other more popular groups at the time — including The Chiffons and The Righteous Brothers who were just about to make it big.
+They were little more than a warm-up act when the concert was being planned.
 One must have assumed this group with the name that sounded like an insect would hardly create any buzz at all.
-It seemed the new band was riding on the coattails of other more-established American performers.

 The name of the musical group no one in America knew at the time was The Beatles.

-Twenty years later, I was on a student trip to Washington.
-Yes, that same Washington — a city not commonly associated with The Beatles, but a place certainly at the pinnacle of most American revolutions.
+In 1984, I was on a student trip to Washington — a city not commonly associated with The Beatles, but a place certainly at the pinnacle of most American revolutions.

-For it was Washington, D.C. where The Beatles were first heard on this side of the Atlantic — not New York.
-Radio station WWDC became the first media outlet in the nation to play a recording by this new musical group from so far away.
+Indeed, it was Washington where The Beatles were first heard on this side of the Atlantic — not New York.
+Radio station WWDC was the first media outlet in the nation to play a recording by this new musical group from so far away.
 Keep in mind that no musical act from outside the U.S. had ever produced a hit recording, let alone been widely popular.
-No one knew if The Beatles even had a shot at making it big in the U.S.
+No one knew if The Beatles had a shot at making it big in the U.S. It seemed impossible.

 A week before Christmas in 1963, a teenage girl from Silver Spring, Maryland triggered the American twist on “Beatlemania” when she initially saw a news report about a new music group taking England by storm.
 She decided to call into the local radio station to request that one of their records be played.
 Trouble was, no one at WWDC had ever heard of them.
-By luck, someone who worked at the station was returning from London a few days later and brought back a few of their recordings.
+Purely by luck, someone who worked at the station was returning from London a few days later and brought back a few of their recordings.
+Someone at WWDC recalled the listener request and played a few records over the airwaves.
 And the rest, as they say, is history.

 The Beatles took the stage at Washington Coliseum about six weeks later.
 By mid-February, they had locked up the top five spots on the Billboard chart, an unheard-of phenomenon.

-Speaking of history, I like seeing where it was made.
+I like seeing where history was made.
 I like standing in the footprints of the greats who inspired us.
 I like seeing the vision they once saw when they sang and made us happy.
-I like being there now and thinking about what it was like back then.
+I like being there now and thinking about what it was like, back then.

 And so on that student trip to Washington in the spring of 1984, just about 20 years after that historic night when the Fab Four performed, I ventured off in a different path.
 I wanted to see the place for myself where The Beatles had played their first American concert.